MadalinaDrugan/Random-Walk-Multi-objective-combinatorial-optimization-problems/README.md

 Mathematica code for the article

-Random walk’s correlation function for multi-objective NK landscapes and quadratic assignment problem MM Drugan
+Random walk’s correlation function for multi-objective NK landscapes and quadratic assignment problem, (2019), MM Drugan,
 Journal of Combinatorial Optimization 38 (4), 1213-1262